Chapter 8:

 "Do you want to talk about it?"

-She tried to think of how to respond before her lips acted on her behalf.
+She tried to think of how to respond before her innate impulsiveness took the initiative.

 "Do you ever wish that you could change your past?
-Go back in time and fix things so everything would turn out better?"
+Go back in time and fix things?"

-He raised an eyebrow.
-"That's a heavy topic.
-Not what I was expecting.
-Why do you ask?"
+"That's a heavy topic—not what I was expecting.
+Why'd you ask that?"

-Damn it.
-She scratched the back of her head before doubling down.
+She scratched the back of her head and doubled down.

 Something in his eyes darkened, but the change was gone as soon as it appeared.

 "Yeah, I've thought about it.
 Everyone does, I think.
 We all have mistakes we'd like to undo.
-But the past is set in stone.
+However, the past is set in stone.
 All we can do is learn and move forward."

 "But isn't it normal to wish otherwise?"

-Audra squirmed as she leaned against the workbench.
+Audra squirmed as she leaned against the workbench and reiterated.

 "Like, imagining a world where everything turned out okay.
 That's normal, right?"

-"I suppose.
-But some people get too caught up in wishing that they forget about real life and that they can still live it."
+"…I suppose.
+But some people get too caught up in wishing that they forget about real life—that they can still live it."

 His words were firm, yet gentle, as if he'd thought long and hard about this exact topic before.

 Once again, Zephyr reminded Audra a bit of her father.
-His calm, reassuring voice had the same effect on her when she was growing up.
-Like she could trust him to guide her through whatever problems she had.
+His calm, reassuring voice had a similar effect of waxing philosophically.
+It was like she could trust him to guide her through whatever problems she had because of his experience.

-"Hypothetical for you.
+"Hypothetical for you then.
 What if there was a way to go back?
 Would you do it?"

 "…Perhaps, but only if I was certain it wouldn't cause greater harm.
 Even then, I'm not sure I would.
-As terrible as it is to admit, the pain we experience can help us grow—sometimes it's needed."
+As terrible as it is to admit, the pain we experience can help us grow.
+And sometimes it's needed."

-He stopped for a second, and his lips curled into a bittersweet smile.
+A bittersweet smile curled his lips up.
 It looked like he wanted to say more—to continue his thought further.
+However, he just shook his head.

-"I'm positive, mostly.
+"I'm positive.
 Right now is good enough for me."

 Please sign in to leave a comment.